Eligibility: Bachelor’s Degree Programme in Social Services

 - a foreign qualification that provides eligibility for higher education studies in the country in question.

 Note that you cannot apply with a university or university of applied sciences degree.
+A previous higher education degree does not prevent you from applying but you also need to state your upper secondary school information on the application form.

 Admission will be based solely on the results of the entrance examination.
 This applies to all applicants, including those applying with a Finnish qualification.